Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Discussion and Future Research Directions

-We conclude the paper by discussing several key aspects and implications of our proposed approach.
-For clarity and readability, each point is discussed individually, by highlighting specific aspects of the proposal and by providing context for rational and future directions.
+In the following, we discuss several key aspects and implications of the proposed quantum-native functioning.
+For clarity and readability, each point is discussed individually, by highlighting specific aspects of the proposal and by providing context for rationale and future research directions.

 \textbf{Compact Routing Design:} In 1977, Kleinrock and Kamoun published their pioneering paper \cite{KleKam-77} on hierarchical routing.
 Since then, hierarchical routing has been the foundation of both inter-domain and intra-domain routing techniques adopted in Internet, such as CIDR and OSPF/ISIS \cite{KriClaFal-07}.
-And Kleinrock and Kamoun’s hierarchical approach was essentially the first \textit{name-dependent} routing scheme\footnote{In a nutshell, a \textit{name-dependent} routing scheme embeds some topological information within node addresses, which, thus, cannot be arbitrary.
+Kleinrock and Kamoun’s hierarchical approach was essentially the first \textit{name-dependent} routing scheme\footnote{In a nutshell, a \textit{name-dependent} routing scheme embeds some topological information within node addresses, which, thus, cannot be arbitrary.
 This topological information is, then, exploited to reduce the amount of information to be stored in each routing table.
 Conversely, \textit{name-independent routing} works with topologically-agnostic node addresses.
 The differences between the two routing approaches are summarized in Table~\ref{tab:06}}.
 In the same paper, they were the first to analyze the stretch/routing-table size trade-oﬀ, by showing that the routing stretch produced by the hierarchical approach is satisfactory only for specific topologies.
 In other words, hierarchical routing is optimal by achieving shortest paths (namely, paths minimizing the route cost according to the adopted metric) with scalable routing table (routing tables that scale sublinearly with the number of nodes) for topologies with specific characteristics, such as trees or grids.
 But Internet does not satisfy this type of topologies.
 And indeed, analytical estimates show that applying hierarchical routing to the Internet topology incurs a $\sim$ 15-times path length increase \cite{KriClaFal-07}.\\

 With this lesson learned from the classical Internet history, and by accounting for the unsuitability of topological-addresses for tracking entanglement as pioneered in \cite{CacIllCal-23}, we focus our attention on the design of \textit{universal quantum routing} schemes, namely, accordingly to the notation introduced in \cite{KriClaFal-07}, schemes that work correctly and satisfy promised scaling bounds on all graphs.
 The rationale for our design choice does not limit to the attractive feature of generality exhibited by universal routing protocols.
 But it accounts also for the conflicting preliminary results in terms of topology properties of quantum networks reported by recent literature \cite{BriCanCha-20,BriCanCav-21}, as well as for the absence of experimental studies on quantum network topologies (excepting extremely-small quantum networks such as \cite{ThoFeiChe-24}).\\ Last but not least, it is worthwhile to note that our proposal is the first compact routing protocol proposed in literature that achieves fully name-independent routing, i.e., that does not exploit an underlying name-dependent scheme \cite{KriClaFal-07}.
 This achievement is made possible by the design of the quantum addressing scheme, which encodes quantum properties directly into node identifiers.
 We believe that many other network functionalities could benefit similarly from quantum-native design principles.